 I tested out the NordVPN chat support a few different times for this review and it worked well without any issues.

-In all my interactions with NordVPN support, it did not take long to connect with a representative (under a minute).
+In all my interactions with NordVPN’s customer service, it did not take long to connect with a representative (under a minute).
 The support staff was helpful in answering all my questions.

 Support with some of the larger VPN providers can be hit or miss.
 This is especially the case because support is often outsourced to third parties.
 NordVPN handles all support in-house with trained technicians (no external third parties).

 Another important aspect in terms of privacy is NordVPN’s logging policy.
 NordVPN is one of the few VPN services that has had its no-logs claims audited and verified.
-First, in 2019, NordVPN underwent a full audit to examine all aspects of the service and verify the no-logs policy.
+First, in 2019, NordVPN underwent a full audit to examine all aspects of the service and verify the strict no logs policy.
 The audit was performed by PricewaterhouseCoopers AG in Zurich, Switzerland.

 - NordVPN was audited by PricewaterhouseCoopers AG, a reputable auditing firm based in Zurich, Switzerland.

-- The audit officially verified NordVPN to be a “no-log service” that remains true to its privacy policies.
+- The audit officially verified NordVPN to be a “no-log service” that remains true to its strict no logs policy.

-- NordVPN does not store connection logs, IP addresses, traffic logs, or any internet activity information.
+- NordVPN does not store connection logs, traffic logs, your IP (Internet Protocol) address, or any internet activity information.

 NordVPN strictly keeps no logs of your activity online.
 That means we do not track the time or duration of any online session, and neither do we keep logs of IP addresses or servers used, websites visited or files downloaded.
 In other words, none of your private and secure data is logged and gathered at any time.
 As a result, we are not able to provide any details about your behavior online, even if you request it yourself.
 NordVPN is based away from the EU and US jurisdiction and is not required to collect your personal data and information– it means nothing is recorded, monitored, stored, logged or passed to third parties.

-NordVPN based in Panama (a good privacy jurisdiction)
+NordVPN is based in Panama (a good privacy jurisdiction)